rdybka/vht/README.md

 - unheard of time signatures
 - fractal turtles
 - scenes a'la 'ton
-...and, like great ones before it
+- fits on a floppy
-- fits on a floppy and doesn't make a sound
+- doesn't make a sound

 Frankly speaking, vht was envisaged to replace seq24 in author's "studio" and offers similar functionality (and limitations) with a slightly different approach.
 It relies 100% on JACK audio connection kit for input/output/synch and uses jack_capture for rendering.
-The GUI has similar dependencies as gnome-calculator so if one runs, the other should too.
-Tracker paradigm was chosen to allow for rhythmic gymnastics otherwise hard to convey and because it's fun.
+The GUI has similar dependencies as gnome-calculator and tracker paradigm was chosen to allow for rhythmic gymnastics otherwise hard to convey.

 Low level stuff was done in C and wrapped in a Python library.
 Human interfacing part of contraption employs GTK through gobject introspection